aflemm/andrew-website/content/curling-survey.md

 I'm Andrew Flemming - brother of notable northern curler [Margot Flemming](https://en.wikipedia.org/wiki/Margot_Flemming).
 In 2009 I combined my passions for curling and product development to create the first coaching stats tool for the iPhone, and later the iPad, called [CurlBook]({{< ref "curlbook" >}}).

 CurlBook was a labour of love, developed in the evenings and weekends while I began my career in a real jobby-job.
-I retired the app 10 years later, when the underpinnings became too old to keep it modern without a complete overhaul, which I could not afford (CurlBook 1.0 was released for iPhoneOS 3.0, before the first iPad was even announced by Apple).
+I retired the app 10 years later, when the underpinnings became too old to keep it modern without a complete re-write, which I could not afford (CurlBook 1.0 was released for iPhoneOS 3.0, before the first iPad was even announced by Apple).

 ## What am I doing?